Written by Nellie Griffin

 2. Gamification in Physical Therapy

-In a surprising turn of events, physical therapy has become more fun thanks to the advent of motion-sensor gaming technology.
+In a surprising turn of events, physical therapy has become more engaging thanks to the advent of motion-sensor gaming technology.
 The practice of using video games in physical therapy is known as gamification, and it's been heralded as one of the best ways to make physical therapy treatment both enjoyable and exciting for the patient.

 Gamification has offered many benefits, such as: